Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 On this website I have divided our dozens of models into the following categories:

-10X magnification.
-This is the standard strength for hallmarks on jewellery and other small marks, diamonds and gemstones, stamps, coins and banknotes, insect and plants samples, paper and fabrics.
+Single (10X magnification).
+One loupe, 10X magnification.
+This (10X) is the standard strength for hallmarks on jewellery and other small marks, diamonds and gemstones, stamps, coins and banknotes, insect and plants samples, paper and fabrics.

 (more information in the article, How to Choose a Magnifier)